 With the pandemic having a detrimental effect on many different classes of insurance as well as investment returns and insurers concerns as to what is around the corner, we have seen a spreading of this hardening of the market to other classes, with some professions being impacted to a greater extent than others.

-To ensure a business is not hit with any last minute and unexpected surprises, we would recommend engaging with your insurance broker early, at least two months in advance of the policy renewal date.
+To ensure a business is not hit with any last-minute and unexpected surprises, we would recommend engaging with your insurance broker early, at least two months in advance of the policy renewal date.
 This will allow directors time to understand what is happening in the current market, the expected impact on their renewal and consider alternative options.

 Many insurers are now asking far more questions than in previous years, in particular in relation to the effects of the pandemic on the business, both in its operation and finances.
 With the proposal form and supporting information being effectively a window into a business and seen as a reflection of how the business may conduct itself, it is important that all questions are answered comprehensively and in a tidy manner.
 Also with many Underwriters trying to meet the demand of the influx of new enquiries arising from policyholders and brokers exploring the market for alternative options, whilst contending with the challenges of working from home, this approach will also assist in ensuring a speedier and positive response from Insurers.

-The last 12 months has seen companies having to adapted their businesses to meet the challenges of the new environment, some of which have shown to be a benefit to both the business and its employees and can be expected to remain in place long after the severity of the current situation has subsided.
+The last 12 months have seen companies having to adapted their businesses to meet the challenges of the new environment, some of which have shown to be a benefit to both the business and its employees and can be expected to remain in place long after the severity of the current situation has subsided.
 At Islands Insurance, we can assist you in assessing how your insurance needs may have changed and ensure you remain covered for the new normal.